 Website Reviewed: Piano for All – Teach myself to play the piano

-This is one of my favorite home study piano programs.
+This is one of my favourite home study piano programs.
 Teach yourself to play the piano with this course.
-It is not as slick looking as some of it’s competitors (Rocket Piano) but it has its own special character and on the whole I really like the way that the whole course is planned to guide the student through the learning process.
+It is not as slick looking as some of its competitors (Rocket Piano) but it has its own special character and on the whole I really like the way that the whole course is planned to guide the student through the learning process.

 What You Get